 - Austria, Czech Republic, Slovakia, Estonia, Lithuania, Latvia, and Bulgaria: Permanent residency application becomes possible after 5 years of temporary permits.

 - Switzerland: Permanent residence (Permit C) is possible after 10 year of temporary residence (Permit B).
 Also, if you know the language of the canton where you reside you may apply for Permit C after 5 years from the date of the initial Permit B.

 In some countries (Canada, Bulgaria, Singapore) permanent residence can be obtained directly through investment route of immigration.
 Also we strongly recommend you to read the material composed by experts of Elma Global: Comparison of the Best Investment Programs of the World.

 - Canada: foreigner invests CAD 800,000 (or donates about CAD 220,000 under loan option) and gets permanent residence.
 After 3 years of physical residence in Canada he can apply for Canadian citizenship and passport.

-- Bulgaria: foreigner invests EUR 512,000 (or donates about EUR 180,000 under loan option) and gets permanent residence.
-After 5 years he can apply for Bulgarian (EU) citizenship and passport.
+- Bulgaria: foreigner invests EUR 512,000 and gets permanent residence.
+After 5 years (or after 1 year under fast track option) he can apply for Bulgarian (EU) citizenship and passport.
 Physical residence is not required for citizenship applications (waived for investors).